ryanmaclean/ProcessFun/README.md

 ### Running the Script
 1. In order to run the script, download the raw code [here] (https://raw.githubusercontent.com/ryanmaclean/ProcessFun/master/httpdcount.sh)
-2. On a Mac, make sure that you don't append the "txt" extension to the file once saved.
+2. On a Mac with Safari, make sure that you don't append the "txt" extension to the file once saved.
 3. Add the executable bit to the script <pre>chmod +x httpdcount.sh</pre>
 4. Run the command using sudo: <pre>sudo ./httpdcount.sh</pre>